 Listen, I don’t care where in the world you may be, I encourage you to visit us if you can.
 Make it a point of prayer to visit us in Dallas, TX or at any of our other 30 or so churches throughout the US.
 The location of the other churches can be found on our website.
 Two major upcoming events in 2020 are our Women’s Convention April 13-17 and Holy Convocation July 20-25.
 Get here if you can, but if not, follow us at http://www.FGHT.org or on YouTube.

 SERVICES & LOCATION 39727 LBJ Frwy., Dallas, TX 75237 Sunday School (9:45 AM); Sunday Morning (11:00 AM); Sunday Evening (7:30 PM); Tuesday (7:30 PM) and Saturday (7:30 PM).

 Full Gospel Holy Temple is a church for all people and we truly believe that you come as a visitor, but you leave as family.
 Evangelist Alfreda Evans

 The Holy Ghost seems to be one of the most misunderstood persons out of Heaven.
-People seem to understand God, Jesus, angels, and even devils, but when it comes to the Holy Ghost they are so confused.
-But what we all need to understand is that the Holy Ghost is who we all need in order to live a life of holiness according to the mandates of the Bible.
+People seem to understand God, Jesus, angels, and even devils, but when it comes to the Holy Ghost, they are so confused.
+The Holy Ghost is who we need to live holy according to the mandates of the Bible.

-The Holy Ghost: the third member of the Godhead
+The Holy Ghost is the third member of the Godhead

 Peter’s transformation through the Holy Ghost